Self-Supervised Exploration via Temporal Inconsistency in Reinforcement Learning: Experimental Results

-\begin{itemize} \item \textbf{Selection of Nuclear Norm:} \end{itemize} We suppose the superior performance of TIR can be attributed to two major factors.
-On the one hand, TIR can make better use of the historical knowledge with multiple snapshots.
-On the other hand, the nuclear norm can assess curiosity even more accurately compared to other norms.
-Here, we devised controlled experiments in which we evaluate the performance of TIR with various norms such as $\ell^1$, $\ell^2$, $\ell^F$ norm, etc. Additionally, we also show the performance of TIR with nuclear norm and fixed weighting nuclear norm, where $k$ is invariably constant.
-As illustrated in Figure~\ref{norm}, the scores of agents exceed the human score and other baselines' scores in all different settings, which indicates not only the importance of temporal information but also the effectiveness of the variational weighting mechanism.
+We propose that the superior performance of TIR can be attributed to two major factors: its ability to make better use of historical knowledge with multiple snapshots and the nuclear norm's more accurate assessment of curiosity compared to other norms.
+To verify this, we conducted controlled experiments to evaluate TIR's performance using various norms, including $\ell^1$, $\ell^2$, $\ell^F$ norm, etc. We also compared TIR's performance with the nuclear norm and the fixed weighting nuclear norm, where $k$ is fixed and is set to 2.
+As shown in Table~\ref{norm}, in all three games, the agents' scores in all different settings of TIR demonstrate promising performance.
+By comparing the nuclear norm and fixed weighted nuclear norm settings, we can validate our hypothesis that inaccurate predictions result in large singular values of the prediction matrix and inaccurate rewards, and we need to avoid the influence of under-fitting snapshots with the adaptive weighted nuclear norm.
+For this reason, in Jamesbond and MsPacman, the scores of TIR exhibit significant advantages over both baselines and other settings, indicating the importance of temporal information and the effectiveness of the variational weighting mechanism.